MartinKe71/15-466-f21-base2/README.md

 # Bouncy Car
 Author: Tianrun Ke

 Design: You need to get this car moving.
 But not simply drive it, you need to bouce it forward!
+Everytime you bounce the car up, the car would rotate about a random axis(it doesn't make sense, but it looks funny).
 Screen Shot:

 ![Screen Shot](screenshot.png)